Schoof-Lab/WISH-DIA/README.md

-# Enhancing single-cell proteomics through tailored Data-Independent Acquisition and micropillar array-based chromatography
+## Exploration of cell state heterogeneity using single-cell proteomics through sensitivity-tailored data-independent acquisition

 This repository contains all the custom code used for the manuscript